holmbergjonas/github-browser-scripts/README.md

-# github-browser-scripts
-Scripts to add functionality to GitHub used with Greasemonkey et al.
+# Scripts for Tampermonkey to work with GitHub